TongueBit/Operating-Systems/README.md

 # Overview

-This project is based off of Remzi from University of Winsconson Operating Systems class.
+This project is based off of Professor Remzi's class from University of Winsconson Operating Systems.

 The project description can be found here: